ThomasVrancken/info9023-mlops/directed_work/06_vertex/README.md

    - Check logs for each component

 2. Analyze the results:
-   - Review the metrics logged by the training and evaluation components
+   - Review the MSE and R2 metrics logged by the training and evaluation components.
+Clicking a component node in the DAG shows its logged metrics in the side panel.
-   - Examine the feature importance plots
+   - The evaluation component writes an HTML artifact containing an actual vs predicted price scatter plot and a residual distribution histogram, both embedded as a base64-encoded PNG.
+GCS does not serve HTML files directly in the browser, so download it first and then open the local file.
+     ```bash
+     gsutil cp gs://YOUR_BUCKET_NAME/pipeline_root_houseprice/PROJECT_NUMBER/RUN_ID/evaluation_HASH/html.html /tmp/evaluation_report.html
+     open /tmp/evaluation_report.html
+     ```
-   - Check the model's R2 score and MSE
+   - Check the R2 score and MSE on both the training and evaluation components to spot overfitting.
-   - Look at the actual vs predicted price comparisons

 3. Access artifacts:
-   - All artifacts are stored in your GCS bucket under the pipeline root
+   - All artifacts (the exported Parquet files, the preprocessed dataset, the model checkpoint, and the HTML evaluation report) are stored in your GCS bucket under the pipeline root.
+The path follows the pattern `gs://YOUR_BUCKET/pipeline_root_houseprice/PROJECT_NUMBER/RUN_ID/COMPONENT_HASH/`.
-   - You can find the trained model, evaluation metrics, and visualizations
-   - Download and analyze these artifacts locally if needed
+   - You can browse them in the GCS console or download them locally with `gsutil cp`.
+   - Vertex AI tracks the full lineage of each artifact, so clicking a node in the pipeline DAG shows exactly which GCS path holds its output.

 ## 7. Cleaning up resources